lilawren/bloodhunt/README.md

 Dev instructions:

-1) npm install in app folder
+1) 'npm install' in app folder
-2) npm run build
+2) 'npm run build' to run build
-3) Open up bloodhunt/app/client/index.html in the browser
+3) 'npm start' to start server on port 8000

-'npm run build' if you want file watching
+'npm watch' if you want file watching and server